gfcapalbo/odoo-nairobi-course/docs/lesson_13_data.rst

 We refer to extension inheritance.

-Method ovverriding by replacing the original method in odoo seems like an extremly rare usecase , what wewant is an extension.
+Method ovverriding by replacing the original method in odoo seems like an extremly rare usecase , what we want is an extension.

+    Some examples:
+        in the model sale.order we want to extend creation, after creating the sale order, we want to also set the value of a new field we added.

+        so we create a folder in /models and define a class that inherits models.Model. (python inheritance)

 - logical placement of super.
 In writes.
 In Creates.